Advise Me

 Read on to learn more about vitamin supplementation and what essential vitamins and minerals your body might need at different times – from infancy onward.

-Supplements: Do you really need them?
+Do you need vitamin supplements?

 Over half of Americans take one or more dietary supplements daily or occasionally.
 They take these supplements to ensure they get enough nutrients and maintain or improve their health, but not everyone needs to take them.